metamaden/jekyll-now/about.md

 ### Research experience and interests

 Sean's Ph.D. work touches on the fields of bioinformatics, biostatistics, and computation, with a scientific focus on basic research of epigenetic dynamics and biological aging in normal and cancer tissues.
 His study approach uses cross-study analyses for quality control and normalization, which leverages more abundant and varied available samples while avoiding critical issues with traditional meta-analyses.
-His initial first-author paper characterized 35,360 DNA methylation array samples obtained programmatically from the Gene Expression Omnibus (GEO).
+His initial first-author paper as a Ph.D. student characterized 35,360 DNA methylation array samples obtained programmatically from the Gene Expression Omnibus (GEO).

 ### Programming experience and interests